toppa/Shashin/readme.txt

 4. A Fancybox slideshow

 == Changelog ==

+= 3.4 =

+* Responsive design
+  * No longer use tables for layout!
+  * Responsive images
+  * If thumbnails shrink to less than 80% of their intended size, show them all in a single column
+  * Dynamically update responsive display when the window is resized
+* When viewing thumbnails of photos in an album:
+  * Using the navigation controls will automatically scroll the view to the top row of photos
+  * T he title and navigation controls now appear at the top and bottom
+  * Bug fix: in certain situations the pagination of thumbnails was not working correctly
+* Thumbnail captions
+  * Overlay captions on thumbnails
+  * Truncate captions on thumbanils to the nearest word if they exceed 50 characters
+  * Don't show captions on thumbnails if they take up more than 30% of the height
+  * Don't show details in an album thumbnail caption if the thumbnail width is less than 300px
+* Add prettyPhoto setting for "Show social connect buttons?"
+* Update for how Google+ now handles viewing photos that are limited to people who have a link with an authkey
+* On the Shashin Tools menu, only default to the "How does this work?" tab if there are no albums added yet

 = 3.3.3 =
 * Bug fix: Fancybox galleries weren't being recognized (they were showing only one photo at a time) - fixed